Netatalk/netatalk/doc/manual/Configuration.md

 Netatalk needs to map IDs to files and folders in the host filesystem.
-To achieve this, several different CNID backends are available and can be selected with the `cnid scheme` option in the `afp.conf(5)` configuration file.
+To achieve this, several different CNID backends are available and can be selected with the **cnid scheme** option in the *afp.conf* configuration file.
 A CNID backend is basically a database storing ID <-\> name mappings.

-The CNID databases are by default located in `$prefix/var/netatalk/CNID`.
-You can change the location by configuring `-Dwith-statedir-path=PATH` at compile time.
+The CNID databases are by default located in *$prefix/var/netatalk/CNID*.
+You can change the location by configuring *-Dwith-statedir-path=PATH* at compile time.

-There is a command line utility called `dbd` available which can be used to verify, repair and rebuild the CNID database.
+There is a command line utility called **dbd** available which can be used to verify, repair and rebuild the CNID database.

 > **NOTE**